masadler/PGxEHR/README.md

 Rare variant burden tests on whole exome sequencing data was performed on the UK Biobank DNAnexus research analysis platform.
 Corresponding scripts are in the `scripts/Exome` folder.

+## Software requirements

+This workflow has been tested with snakemake v7.30.1, python v3.9.13 and R v4.2.1.

 # License

 MIT License